This post may contain affiliate links. Please see our disclosure policy for more details.

-Super simple to make AND bursting with flavor, this roasted Brussels sprouts and carrots dish is irresistibly delicious straight out of the oven.
-It's the perfect side for a holiday dinner or your everyday meal.
+Super simple to make AND bursting with flavor, this Roasted Brussels Sprouts and Carrots dish is irresistibly delicious straight out of the oven.
+It’s the perfect side for a holiday dinner or your everyday meal.

-If you or your child is not a fan of Brussels sprouts and other cruciferous vegetables (like broccoli and cauliflower), I beg you to try this recipe!
+If you or your child is not a fan of Brussels sprouts and other cruciferous vegetables (like broccoli and cauliflower), I encourage you to give this recipe a try!
 And if you are a Brussels lover, be prepared to swoon even more!
+I’ve been told by many parents that even their picky eater gobbled these up.

 Ingredients